SherlockYang/actnetdemo/README.md

 * **Next Activity:** Predict the activity a user most likely to do after an activity.

 ####System Illustration
-System Applications can be illustrated in this combined Screenshot from real online website:
+System applications can be illustrated in this combined Screenshot from real online website:

 ![](http://github.com/sherlockyang/actnetdemo/raw/master/materials/demo.jpg)